Home / OLSAS Application Guide / OLSAS – University of Ottawa

 LSAT Writing Section

-The LSAT consists of 2 portions:
+The LSAT consists of 2 parts:

 1. a multiple-choice portion (which is scored) and